KenKundert/inform/doc/user.rst

 <https://github.com/KenKundert/ntlog>`_, which accumulates the contents of
 multiple logfiles into a `NestedText <https://nestedtext.org>`_ file.
 It allows you to place limits on how many logs to retain in order to keep the logfile reasonably sized.
-Visit the :ref:`accessories page <ntlog accessory>` for examples on how to use *ntlog*.
+Visit the :ref:`accessories page <inform ntlog accessory>` for examples on how to use *ntlog*.

 Message Destination